Regulating the Standards

 Regulating the Standards sets out the social housing regulator’s operational approach to assessing registered providers’ compliance with the economic and consumer standards.
 It describes the contact social housing providers can expect to have with the regulator and the way that we seek assurance from them to inform our regulatory judgements.

-The document also provides information on other important aspects of the regulator’s role in relation to its maintenance of the statutory register of providers and its granting of consents.
+The document also outlines the information we require to regulate effectively and proportionately, as well as explaining other aspects of the regulator’s role such as the maintenance of the statutory register of providers.

 This document will be updated shortly to incorporate changes arising from the deregulatory measures on 6 April 2017.
 These measures are contained in section 92 (and Schedule 4) of the Housing and Planning Act 2016.